ida/TabulaCasa/README.md

 Newbies and peeps from so called marginalized groups are especially welcome.

-Development happens in the 'src'-directory of this repository.
+Development happens in the 'src'-directory of this repository, it contains a README also with further explanations.

 Authors